 - excellent research skills

-- love social media
+- a love of social media

 - some require a college degree